JosephAbraham01/Gallbladder-Ultrasound-Machine-Learning/README.md

 https://gbc-iitd.github.io/data/gbcu

 The dataset is not included in this repository.
-A google drive link containing it has been sent to my assessor and supervisor.
+A one drive link containing it has been sent to my assessor and supervisor.

 After downloading the dataset, place the following in your project root: